-Spans are the fundamental units of trace data in Wavefront.
-This page provides details about the Wavefront format of a span, as well as the RED metrics that Wavefront automatically derives from spans.
-These details are mainly useful for developers who need to perform advanced customization.
+Spans are the fundamental units of trace data.
+This page provides details about the format we use for a span, and the RED metrics that we automatically derive from each span.
+These details are useful for advanced customization.

 Wavefront Span Format

 A well-formed Wavefront span consists of fields and span tags that capture span attributes.
-These attributes enable Wavefront to identify and describe the span, organize it into a trace, and display the trace according to the service and application that emitted it.
-Some attributes are required by the OpenTracing specification and others are required by Wavefront.
+We use these to identify and describe a span, organize it into a trace, and display the trace according to the service and application that emitted it.
+Some attributes are required by the OpenTracing specification and others are required by the Wavefront service.

-Most use cases do not require you to know exactly how Wavefront expects a span to be formatted:
+Most use cases do not require you to know exactly how the Wavefront service expects a span to be formatted:

-- When you instrument your application with a Wavefront OpenTracing SDK or a framework-instrumentation SDK, your application emits spans that are automatically constructed by the Wavefront Tracer.
+- When you instrument your application with a Wavefront OpenTracing SDK, your application emits spans that are automatically constructed by the Wavefront Tracer.
 (You supply some of the attributes when you instantiate the ApplicationTags object required by the SDK.)

 - When you instrument your application with a Wavefront sender SDK, your application emits spans that are automatically constructed from raw data you pass as parameters.

-- When you instrument your application with a 3rd party distributed tracing system, your application emits spans that are automatically transformed by the integration you set up.
+- When you instrument your application with a 3rd party distributed tracing system (Jaeger or Zipkin), your application emits spans that are automatically transformed by the integration you set up.